Bidemi Olaoba

 Abidemi Ayodeji Ogunmolu, also known as Bidemi Olaoba, is a Nigerian gospel singer, songwriter and music composer.
 He is known for singing Gospel HighLife music in a Fuji Style.

 Early life

-Olaoba was born in a Christian home in Lagos, Nigeria into a family of six.
+Olaoba was born to a Christian home and a family of six in Lagos, Nigeria.
 He comes from Ikale Okitipupa, Ondo State.
 Bidemi studied Civil Engineering at the Yaba College Of Technology, Lagos and Economics at the University Of Lagos, Nigeria.

 Musical career

 Olaoba Started his musical career as a worship leader in the choir at Christ Apostolic Church and became involved in the CAC Music Ministry and Redeemed Christian Church of God.
 After beginning his official career, Olaoba released his first single, "Final Say", in 2016.
 He became known for his popular phrase "The Bible Says".